• Skip to primary navigation

 An everyday Indian meal usually comprises of some rice, a few Rotis, a Dal and a vegetable, accompanied with some yogurt, pickle and a light salad.
 When you're in no mood to go the whole mile, Dals are best enjoyed with steamed rice and a dash of spicy Indian pickle.
 In many Indian households, a different Dal is cooked each day, accompanied by a complimenting vegetable.
 Dals are also used in many non-vegetarian preparations, the most popular known being the Dhansak.
 A gift from the Parsis, Dhansak is a slow-cooked stew of meat, vegetables and lentils, all simmering in rich, robust spicy flavours.

-With its chockfull of proteins, lentils are a great addition to a vegetarian diet.
+With its chockfull of proteins, lentils like this Dal Tadka recipe, are a great addition to a vegetarian diet.
 Add a handful to your stews and soups for that extra burst of nutrition.
 Lentils can easily take on varied flavours and add richness to your daily meals.
 So go ahead, and give it a try.

 Ingredients